 The IBM PC was the standard computer at the dawn of the computer age, thanks mainly to its modular design and replaceable components.

 Like the original IBM, every PC’s motherboard now includes slots into which any third-party manufacturer may put the components required to operate the PC.
-Among these components is the graphics card, which shows all of the pictures on the screen.
+Among these components is the graphics card, which shows all the pictures on the screen.

 What you should know about graphics cards